Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a driver training school bond cost in Texas?

 The Texas Education Agency requires driver training education providers to post surety bonds in varying amounts.
 Primary locations of driver training schools and driver course providers must post $10,000, while branch locations of driver training schools must post $5,000.

 These bonds are subject to underwriting, so the price you’ll pay for your Texas surety bond is based on a soft review of your personal credit report.
-However, highly qualified applicants are typically approved for as little as $100.
+However, highly qualified applicants can be approved for as little as $100.